tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_overviews_and_getting_started.md

 ---

 {: .note}
-July 3, 2021: I'm currently working on content in this section.
+July 6, 2021: I'm currently working on content in this section.
 Be patient as I refine and build this out more.

-In my experience with documentation at various companies, at least two topics seem to be frequently neglected: [product overviews](docapis_doc_overview.html) and [getting started tutorials](docapis_doc_getting_started_section.html).
-On the flip side, I acknowledge that many companies also have great product overviews and excellent getting started tutorials.
-But I often feel like I have the misfortune of arriving at documentation portals and feeling lost, and I don't find much help in the product overview.
+In my experience writing documentation, at least two topics seem to be frequently neglected: [product overviews](docapis_doc_overview.html) and [getting started tutorials](docapis_doc_getting_started_section.html).
+Not all the time &mdash; many companies also have great product overviews and excellent getting started tutorials.
+But I often I have the misfortune of arriving at documentation portals and feeling lost, and I don't find much help in the product overview.
 If there's a getting started tutorial (not usually), I have a low percentage of success getting through it.

 Both a confusing product overview coupled with a failed or absent getting started tutorial can really demotivate my progress through docs, prompting me to seek help elsewhere, such as third-party sources, for more straightforward information and functional tutorials.

-Why are these topics often neglected?
-Are there valid reasons for the neglect, and how can we address some of these issues to make these topics more of a priority?
+Why are these topics &mdash; product overviews and getting started tutorials &mdash; often neglected?
+Or are they just harder to pull off successfully?
+Are there valid reasons for their absence or poor quality, and how can we address some of these issues to make these topics more of a priority?
 That's what I explore in this section.

 ## General overview

+Let me paint a few broad strokes about this topic before jumping into more granular details.
+The tech comm industry has been favoring more task-oriented docs at least.
 Ideas such as minimalism (as defined by John Carroll, Hans Van Der Meij, and others) and research about opportunistic learning behaviors encourage much more action-oriented approaches to tech writing.
 These action-oriented approaches might include getting started tutorials, interactive features like Swagger UI, code you can run directly in the browser (e.g., Jupyter Notebooks), task-focused how-to's, and more.
 For decades now, researchers have been reiterating the belief that users are "reading to do" and are anxious to get going with tasks and other hands-on exploration.
 Readers don't want lengthy explanations but rather specific steps to accomplish a task at hand.

 At the same time, documentation often fails to tell the who/what/when/why about the product.
 Anemic overview pages provide little detail about what the product even is before jumping directly into how to configure it and install it.
 Countless project overview pages in docs give almost no indication about what the project code actually does, who it's for, its use cases, or other high-level details.
 Many of the problems with documentation involve the absence of a larger story around the product, a lack of connecting pieces that tie all the components together into a cohesive way that makes it plain for users to understand and get started.
+Especially as more products come to market, creating more choices and options, this higher-level detail becomes even more important.

 How do you balance this tension between action (with task-based docs) and narration (with concept-based docs)?
 When do you focus on reading to do versus reading to understand?